kera-cudmore/seaside-sewing/README.md

 [Am I Responsive](https://ui.dev/amiresponsive) - To create the responsive images of the site on a variety of device sizes.

 [Balsamiq](https://balsamiq.com/) - Used to create wireframes.

+[DrawSQL.app](https://drawsql.app/) - Used to create the database schema.

 [Favicon.io](https://favicon.io/) - To create the favicon.